Magikcraft/jx/readme.md

 JX is a library of super-powers for developing ScriptCraft Minecraft plugins in JavaScript.

+It is written by [@hb432](https://github.com/hb432/jx).
+Please make feature requests and report bugs in JX in his repo.
+This fork packages JX for MagikCraft.

 ## Use with Vanilla ScriptCraft

 ### Pre-Requisites